owncloud/ios-sdk/doc/CONFIGURATION.md

 	- `oa2-expiration-override-seconds`: OAuth2 Expiration Override (**!! for testing only !!**) - lets OAuth2 tokens expire after the provided number of seconds (useful to prompt quick `refresh_token` requests for testing)
 		- type: integer
 		- default: none
+	- `oa2-browser-session-class`: alternative browser session class to use instead of `ASWebAuthenticationSession` (`SFAuthenticationSession` on older iOS releases).
+Please also see Compule Time Configuration if you want to use this.
+		- type: string
+		- default: none
+		- possible values: none, `UIWebView`
 	- `oidc-redirect-uri`: OpenID Connect Redirect URI
 		- type: string
 		- default: `oc://ios.owncloud.com`